Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: SPECIAL CASES

 Negative transfer refers to the empirical phenomenon that the learner predicts worse in the target task after learning from the source data than before \citep{wang_characterizing_2019,zhang_survey_2023,sloman_proxy_2025}.
 This has a natural interpretation with respect to the quantities in \Cref{thm:imperfect-distshift}: We say \textbf{negative transfer} occurs when predictors closer to the source data distribution $\bary{\hypersourcedist}$ (i.e., which better characterize the source data distribution) commit larger epistemic errors than those further away.

 Informally, the provided bound is especially loose when it is much more direct to travel from $\preddist$ to $\targettask$ than to take a circuitous route via $\bary{\hypersourcedist}$.
 This is exactly the setting of negative transfer: The learner is better off applying a ``na\"{i}ve'' predictor when encountering $\targettask$ than they are adjusting their predictor according to the data accrued to $\bary{\hypersourcedist}$.

 This observation cautions of a conceptual slippery slope: In the presence of positive transfer, our results equip the learner with a framework to reason about how to reduce their epistemic error.
 However, the learners in most need of reducing their epistemic error (who experience negative transfer) are the least equipped to reason about how to do so (whose epistemic error margin does not closely track the epistemic error they experience).

 \paragraph{Empirical illustration} \Cref{fig:experiments-negtransfer,fig:iris-negtransfer} in \Cref{ap:experiments} demonstrate empirically the relationship between looseness in the epistemic error margin and the learner's experience of negative transfer, in the context of a synthetic Bayesian transfer learning setting (see \Cref{sec:cases}) and the setting constructed using the Iris data (used to produce \Cref{fig:iris-thm1-main}), respectively.
 Details of the learning settings and results are provided in \Cref{ap:experiments}.

-\section{Special Cases}
+\section{SPECIAL CASES}

-\Cref{thm:imperfect-distshift} is extremely general: It makes no assumptions of the learning procedure nor of the nature of the distribution shift.
-In many settings, additional knowledge facilitates expression of the sources of epistemic error as functions of problem-dependent aspects of the learning procedure or environment.
+While \Cref{thm:imperfect-distshift} makes no assumptions on the learning procedure nor on the nature of the distribution shift, additional knowledge can facilitate expression of the sources of epistemic error in ways that reflect specific aspects of the setting at hand.
 We here demonstrate this in the context of two probabilistic learning frameworks, Bayesian transfer learning and total variation neighborhoods.
-In each example, we highlight how application of \Cref{thm:imperfect-distshift} provides insight into the role of problem-dependent aspects: convergence of the posterior distribution and neighborhood size, respectively.
+In these settings, \Cref{thm:imperfect-distshift} provides insight into the role of convergence of the posterior distribution and neighborhood size, respectively.
 To the extent that the modeler can control these aspects (through, for instance, specification of a diffuse prior), our results also provide the modeler with a means to control the epistemic error margin.

-\paragraph{Bayesian transfer learning} {P_0^{\thetavals}} {P_1^{\thetavals}} {P_{\star}^{\thetavals}}
+\paragraph{Bayesian transfer learning} {P_0^{\thetavals}} {P_1^{\thetavals}} {P_{\star}^{\thetavals}} {\convergence^{\thetavals}}